 Are my words and my actions kind?

-As I considered this I imagined her voice speaking specifically,
+As I considered this I imagined her voice speaking more firmly,

-and more firmly, directly to me.
+specifically and directly to me.
 "Be More Kind."

 The 3 words summarize every aspect of her life and attributes.

 "Be More Kind."